-MIME message format overcomes simple text limitations allowing other content types.
-Although initially developed for electronic mail, MIME is currently used by other protocols, notably HTTP where it's implicit.
+The MIME message format is intended to overcome the simple text limitations, allowing other content types.
+Although initially developed for electronic mail, MIME is widely used, notably in HTTP where it's implicit.

-In SMTP its optional, a mail message must be explicitly declared to be in MIME format by including the MIME-Version header field, the current version of MIME is 1.0, so the header line will look like: MIME-Version: 1.0
+In SMTP, MIME is optional, a mail message must be explicitly declared to be in MIME format by including the MIME-Version header field, the current version of MIME is 1.0, so the header line will look like: MIME-Version: 1.0